ReHack is supported by readers like you. When you buy products through affiliate links, our staff earns a commission. Click here to learn more.

 - An operating system (OS)

 It’s important to remember that not all components will work together.
 Before you buy anything, double-check to see if it’s compatible with the rest of your parts.
-You can do this by looking at product descriptions or using a site like PC Part Picker.
+A great resource for this is PC Part Picker, where you can plug in all the parts you want to use and see any potential compatibility issues.

 Putting It All Together